TOAST-DOCS/Data-Flow/en/console-user-guide.md

     * Initialize
         * Scale adjusted by 1 time through scaling adjustment.
     * Adjust Screen
-        * Adjust the scale and center the screen so that the Flow is visible on one screen.
+        * Adjust the scale and center the screen so that the flow is visible on one screen.
     * Align Node
         * Arrange the arrangement of flows so that the each step is well visible.
         * Adjust the scale and center the screen so that the Flow is visible on one screen.